 The Playbar volume could only be controlled via IR or the Sonos app, while the Arc (also with an IR sensor) provides more options.

-Another big feature that is new with the Arc is voice control and assistance.
+Another big feature that comes with the Arc is voice control and assistance.

-Like the Sonos One and Move, the Arc has Alexa and Google Assistant support on board.
+Like the Sonos One, Move and Roam, the Arc has Alexa and Google Assistant support on board.
 That means you can use its four far-field microphone array to issue commands and ask questions of either voice assistant.

 There's no doubt that the Sonos Arc comes with many more bells and whistles than its older sibling, but you might be swayed by the price.

-The Sonos Arc is considerably more expensive at launch than the Sonos Playbar was.
-And, considering it is now being replaced, you might be able to get hold of a Playbar at a healthy discount.
+The Sonos Arc was considerably more expensive at launch than the Sonos Playbar was.
+And, considering it has now being replaced, you might be able to get hold of a Playbar at a healthy discount.

-To be honest, we often compare new products with the older version they are replacing and rarely do we recommend a generational upgrade.
+To be honest, we often compare new products with the older version they are replacing or have replaced and rarely do we recommend a generational upgrade.
 However, in the case of the Sonos Arc, there is a much clearer argument.

 As the first Sonos product to adopt Dolby Atmos, and to include actual upward firing drivers, the Sonos Arc has a clear advantage over its predecessor.
 And, that's without even considering HDMI eARC support, Alexa and Google Assistant, plus a, frankly, sexier look.